artcom/watchdog/README.md

 Optional:
-- \<IpWhitlelist> defines a list of ip-adresses, for which the watchdog allows udp control and has children of \<Ip>-nodes that define thw whitelist.
+- \<IpWhitlelist> defines a list of ip-adresses, for which the watchdog allows udp control and has children of \<Ip>-nodes that define the whitelist.
 If defined only senderhost with the configured ip will be accepted.

 - \<SystemHalt> will add the listener to the specified command, if a udp-packet with this content is accepted, the computer